In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 - SpamAssassin check: ham (NOTE: this can be ignored for the authentication tests)

-NOTE: Refer to the Email Authentication section of the Sender Authentication page for more information.
+NOTE: See the Email Authentication section of the Sender Authentication page for more information.

 Step 2 - Check the setup and content of the mailing

 - Make sure the “from” address used for the mailing has been authenticated with DKIM.

 - If there was a large spike or dip in volume, some mail receivers will classify the message as spam.

 - Check to see if there are any exposed URLs in the body of the mailing (e.g., www.website.com).
 If so, cover them with text or an image to avoid being misconstrued as a phishing attempt.

 - Does the mailing contain any third party or short links? (e.g., bit.ly, sbn29.com) If so, consider using an alternative because short links are typically blocklisted and may cause your emails to be blocked or classified as spam.

 - Are any URLs used in your mailing on a known blocklist?
 Check your URL's reputation.